auth0/node-auth0/README.md

 ## Usage

-Initialice your client class with the credentials in the [settings section](https://app.auth0.com/#/settings) of the dashboard.
+Initialize your client class with the credentials in the [settings section](https://app.auth0.com/#/settings) of the dashboard.

 ~~~js
 var Auth0 = require('auth0');